githubtraining/introduction-to-github-apps/responses/verbose.md

 ---

-USER: Writes reminder command.
+USER: Opens new issue.
-BOT: Responds to issue comment with 03_arbitrary-webhook.md
+BOT: Responds to new issue with 04_arbitrary-webhook.md.
+Closes previous issue.

-03_arbitrary-webhook.md - COMMENT
+04_arbitrary-webhook.md - COMMENT

 TEXT: